Updated on January 4, 2021 by Lyric Fergusson

 You can choose to purchase any balls for your at-home ball pit.
 Most ball pits will come with a small selection of playground balls as well.
-When you want to add more balls to your child’s ball pit, choose soft plastic playground balls – the smaller the better, generally.
+When you want to add more balls to your toddlers ball pit, choose soft plastic playground balls – the smaller the better, generally.
 Stores use a few different names for the types of balls you need – plastic balls, pit balls, playground balls, and more.
 It’s also a good idea to buy BPA free and Phthalate free balls.
 From personal experience, balls with these labels don’t have a strong plastic smell as others might.

 3. What age are ball pits for?

 Experts recommend that children under the age of 10 months don’t use public ball pits.
-Public ball pits are deeper, used by a large volume of children, and you don’t know when they are cleaned.
+Public ball pits are deeper, used by a large volume of kids, and you don’t know when they are cleaned.
 However, your home ball pits are more flexible.
 They are smaller, use fewer balls, and you can control how often they get sanitized.
 For this reason, children as small as six months can generally use your at-home ball pits with supervision.

 4. How many balls do I need to fill a ball pit?

 In general, you should purchase enough balls so that you can’t see the bottom of the ball pit.
 How many this takes depends on the size of the ball pit.
 Most manufacturers sell ball pit balls in multiples of 100, up to 1,000 balls at a time.
-Make sure that you buy more than you think you’ll need because your children are sure to throw them around and lose them under furniture as they play.
+Make sure that you buy more than you think you’ll need because your kids are sure to throw them around and lose them under furniture as they play.

 5. What size are ball pit balls?

 Ball pits are more fun with smaller balls.
 You can choose any size for your at-home ball pit, but smaller balls create the ‘ball pit effect’ that larger ones sometimes won’t.
 Aim to buy soft plastic balls that are around 2.3 inches in diameter.

 6. How often should ball pits be cleaned?